-To receive the benefits defined in Article 30.9.c (Bridging and Top Up), the Member will supply the Employer with proof of application to Service Canada.
+To receive the benefits defined in Article 34.9.c) (Bridging and Top Up), the Member will supply the Employer with proof of application to Service Canada.
 The payment of Bridging and Top Up will be as follows:

-- i) The Employer will estimate the amount of the Employment Insurance payment and will provide Bridging and Top Up payments to the Member on the usual salary payment schedule.
-These payments will be regarded as an advance; - ii) The Member will provide evidence of the actual payments received from Service Canada; - iii) The subsequent payments to the Member will be adjusted, up or down, to reflect the actual Employment Insurance payment.
+- i) Members participating in the College Pension Plan may apply to the Pension Corporation to make contributions for the period of absence in accordance with Pension Corporation regulations. - ii) The Member will provide evidence of the actual payments received from Service Canada; - iii) The subsequent payments to the Member will be adjusted, up or down, to reflect the actual Employment Insurance payment.